Skip to main content

 Exterior of the Hotel Ratstuben in Ettlingen in Germany.

-Following my stint in Switzerland, I returned to Germany and continued working in the kitchen honing my culinary skills at the Hotel Ratstuben in Ettlingen in Germany.
+Following my stint in Switzerland, I returned to Germany and continued working in the kitchen.
+I sharpened my culinary expertise at the Hotel Ratstuben in Ettlingen in Germany.

-With all of this front and back of house knowledge, I hopped on a plane, crossed the Atlantic to Florida to work in destination resorts and corporate hotels.
+With all of this front and back of house knowledge, I hopped on a plane and crossed the Atlantic to Florida.
+There, I worked in destination resorts and corporate hotels.

 From Florida I traversed the entire U.S. and ended up in Washington State, part of the beautiful Pacific Northwest.
-I continued in my field of expertise working in the Hospitality Industry in hotels, restaurants, event venues and even teaching at college.
+I continued in my field of expertise working in the Hospitality Industry.
+I worked in hotels, restaurants, event venues and even taught at college.

-During Covid, our family moved to the southern part of the State, where I now grow a lot of my own fruits and vegetables, keep bees and cook!
+During Covid, our family moved to the southern part of the State.
+I now grow a lot of my own fruits and vegetables, keep bees and cook!

 How To Cook

-With all of this knowledge and my culinary background, I decided to start a food blog, but not just any food blog, one about Irish foods and foods the people of Ireland are enjoying in their own country and abroad.
+With all of this knowledge and my culinary background, I decided to start a food blog.
+However, not just any food blog, one about Irish foods and foods the people of Ireland are enjoying.
+I focus on what they enjoy in their own country and abroad.
 In this blog I will teach you how to cook typical Irish food such as Irish Stew, Irish Soda Bread and Irish desserts like Irish Apple Cake.
 Along with classic Irish food, I’ll also include recipes for popular non-traditionally Irish foods such as Brownies and Sliders.

 All of the recipes come with easy step by step instructions, images and possibly even videos (complete with narration – yikes!).
 You’re not alone in the kitchen, you have an experienced wee Irish woman beside you, cheering you on!